 When the decision was made to reinstate the men's and women's basketball team for 2003 – 2004 season, the home gym was ready for play.
 A dock is a human-made structure or group of structures involved in the handling of boats or ships.
 The exact meaning varies among different variants of the English language and is sometimes referred to as a dockyard or shipyard where the loading, unloading, and building of ships occurs.

-The Pilots and Lady Pilots through the years have done more than their share of "loading" their rosters with quality student-athletes, "unloading" their talents on opponents, and have "built" themselves into perennial NAIA powers.
+Both our men's and women's teams through the years have done more than their share of "loading" their rosters with quality student-athletes, "unloading" their talents on opponents, and have "built" themselves into perennial NAIA powers.
 The "Dock" was a natural fit for LSUS basketball programs and has proved to be friendly to the Pilots and Lady Pilots through the years.

-The Lady Pilots at the "Dock" have experienced a lot of success.
-After 10 years of play, the Lady Pilots have an overall home record of 94 – 39.
-The Lady Pilots have string together home winning streaks of 10 and 13 games through the years.
+The women's team at the "Dock" have experienced a lot of success.
+After 10 years of play, they have an overall home record of 94 – 39.
+The women have stringed together home winning streaks of 10 and 13 games through the years.
 The largest margin of victory is 47 points and came on January 5, 2012, when they defeated the University of Southwest by the score of 98 – 51.

 The Dock gets rowdy on game day as it continually tests its 1,000 seat capacity.
 The Dock is also the home for a variety of other events for the community including numerous championship weightlifting events, professional basketball games, high school tournaments, and gymnastics competitions.